ARMmbed/mbed-os-5-docs/docs/reference/runtime/boot.md

 ### Boot process

+TODO: Add information about retargeting the C standard library
+TODO: Move mbed_boot process below is for porting guide.
+TODO: Add developer hooks and documentation in place

 From a reset state, you can expect the following hooks and conditions.
 You can find more information in [`mbed_boot.c`](https://github.com/ARMmbed/mbed-os/blob/master/rtos/mbed_boot.c).

 - `ResetHandler` - vector table entry at start of Flash (main stack pointer).